 Steelworker on Seerley Hall for Men, October 1937.

-The Board of Education let contracts totalling $165,840 at their June 1937 meeting.
+The Board of Education let contracts totaling $165,840 at their June 1937 meeting.
 Kucharo Construction Company of Des Moines was the general contractor.
 The anticipated completion date was June 1938.
 By late July 1937, excavation was well underway with foundation work to start soon.
 In the course of their work, excavators unearthed a huge, five ton boulder whose origin was at least briefly the topic of campus conversation and speculation.
 By September, concrete had been poured on the first floor and forms set for the second floor.
 The project manager estimated that the building would require about 150,000 bricks and 70,000 floor tiles in its construction.
 Plastering was finished in late February 1938.
 Painting and marble work occupied the next several months.
 The building was completed by June but not occupied until the fall term 1938.
 The total cost of Seerley Hall for Men was $188,556.

 North side of Seerley Hall for Men.